You must suggest an alternative

 Although workers pay taxes to the government through their employer every time they are paid by their employer, they are required to file a detailed declaration of income to the government every year.
 This report to the government amounts to a complete account of all pecuniary transactions made by the taxpayer during the year; a balance is struck between taxes paid and taxes owed during the year.
 From this balance a final tax payment is made to the government or a refund is claimed from the government.

-Thus life in Fishtown is a contrasting blend of dependence and cunning.
+Life in Fishtown is a contrast betweem dependence and cunning.
 Citizens become experts in plucking the low-hanging fruit of the welfare state: they may claim cash assistance, particularly single mothers of pre-school-age children.
 They may claim health-care assistance through a joint program of the federal government and state governments designed to give the poor access to health care and health care professionals access to compensation for providing health care to the poor.
 They may claim housing assistance and they may claim food assistance both directly and for their children at school.
-This activity requires not mere passivity, but a cunning eye for the main chance, and the ability to dress yourself with the with the clothes of helplessness.
+This activity requires not mere passivity, but a cunning eye for the main chance, and the ability to dress yourself with the clothes of helplessness.
 Meanwhile, Fishtown residents learn how to earn money “off the books” to supplement their welfare or disability payments with additional income in ways that do not get reported to the government.
 In fact, however, government does not inquire too diligently into the income and resources of its dependents; the culture of compulsion only applies to those that live in the visible and legible economy.
 The Fishtown folks know when to be visible and when to be invisible.

 So let us imagine an alternative, the culture of involvement of a people devoted to the project of social cooperation, social animals involved and engaged in the social reality of life as human beings rather than mechanical cogs in a governmental administrative system.